Early Childhood Care and Education Scheme (ECCE)

 The website of the Department of Children, Equality, Disability, Integration and Youth has further information on the ECCE scheme.

 Children with special needs

-A new Access and Inclusion Model (AIM) was introduced in June 2016 for children starting ECCE in September 2016.
-AIM supports a child-centred model, involving seven levels of progressive support, moving from universal to targeted support, based on the needs of the child and the pre-school provider.
-The model offers tailored, practical supports based on need.
+AIM has 7 levels of support, moving from universal to targeted support depending on the needs of the child and the pre-school provider.
+The model offers tailored, practical supports based on a child’s needs.

 When you have identified a pre-school for your child, your service provider, in consultation with you, will consider what supports may be needed to ensure your child’s participation in pre-school.

 Where it is considered that your child needs additional support, your pre-school service provider can apply, in partnership with you, for targeted supports under AIM.

 The AIM website provides information for parents and Frequently Asked Questions on supports available.
 Your local City or County Childcare Committee will also be able to provide you with information and guidance on AIM.

 There is no charge to parents for the playschool or daycare hours provided under the ECCE scheme.
 The Department pays the playschool or daycare service to provide these ECCE hours.
 However, if your child attends for extra hours, you will have to pay for these extra hours in the normal way.